 - Brachial plexus palsy injuries including neuropraxia, neuroma, rupture and avulsion (injuries that affect the nerves stretching from the spine to the shoulder, arms and hands);

 - Brain damage (among the most serious of birthing injuries);

 - Preeclampsia (high blood pressure in the mother, which can cause bleeding and decrease the blood/oxygen flow to the baby);

 - Cephalohematoma injury (collection of blood under the periosteum, which covers the skull); and

 - Shoulder dystocia (the baby’s head is delivered but the shoulder becomes stuck in the pubic bone).

-Physical injuries that affect the limbs may impair your child’s ability to run, play and grow up normally.
-The emotional impact of a physical disability is one of the many factors of a settlement that our lawyers take into consideration when negotiating the value of your case.
+Physical injuries that affect the limbs may impair your child’s ability to run, play, and grow up normally.
+The emotional impact of a physical disability is one of the many factors of a settlement that our Florida birth injury lawyers take into consideration when negotiating the value of your case.

 Just as serious are the cognitive damages that can result from birth trauma.
 Lack of oxygen during the birth process can cause severe brain damage, which can result in developmental delays, cognitive impairment, and require your child to receive life-long care.

 Disfigurement may also be the result of negligence during an assisted delivery.
 The use of forceps or vacuum extraction can damage a newborn’s skull, scalp or face when these delivery assistance methods are done improperly.
 While the wounds may heal, some injuries may leave permanent disfigurements that can harm your child emotionally.